department-of-veterans-affairs/vagov-content/pages/pension/veterans-pension-rates.md

 If you transfer assets for less than fair market value during the look-back period, and those assets would have pushed your net worth above the limit for a VA pension, you may be subject to a penalty period of up to 5 years.
 You won't be eligible for pension benefits during this time.

 **Note:** This new policy took effect on October 18, 2018.
 If you filed your claim before this date, the look-back period doesn't apply.
-(A look-back period never includes a date prior to October 18, 2018.)
+(A look-back period never includes a date before October 18, 2018.)

 ## What’s a penalty period?